How COVID-19 Has Changed The Need For Website Accessibility

 This was the case for many, with 14.1 million disabled people in the UK, including 19% of working-age adults, and 44% of pension age adults in the UK, showing the need for digital accessibility is not only important, but it’s critical.

 Come the start of the pandemic there were more users online than previously.
 Many of the UK population found themselves using web applications for the first time.

 Take the elderly and online shopping for example.
-Those aged over 70, who were told overnight to avoid social contact and to stay at home due to the risks from COVID-19, were suddenly finding themselves being told to use online shopping if they could.
+Those aged over 70, were told to avoid social contact and to stay at home due to the risks of COVID-19.
+Suddenly finding themselves being told to use online shopping if they could.
 According to the Office for National Statistics, in the UK, peopled aged over 75 represent over half of the population who do not use the web at all, so it is likely that prior to the pandemic, online food shopping may have never crossed their minds and instead, it became a matter of necessity almost overnight.

 It’s critical for developers of digital products to take a step back and understand the sheer volume of accessibility changes that can be incredibly useful for able-bodied users.
-While accessibility may not be something you considered initially when building your website, there are a number of changes you can make to ensure your website can benefit everyone:
+While accessibility may not be something you considered initially when building your website, there are a number of changes you can make:

-- Using clear and concise language will help those with learning and cognitive difficulties, as well as benefitting those who do not speak English as a first language
+- Using clear and concise language will help those with learning and cognitive difficulties.
+This will also benefitthose who do not speak English as a first language

 - Captioning for the hearing impaired is extremely useful for non-native speakers, and those who are hard of hearing

 - Text-to-speech output for reading web pages for users with low vision

 - Those with low vision may benefit from large on-screen buttons

 - Having a keyboard navigable website that does not require a mouse.
 This might be non-negotiable for an individual with a significant upper body motor impairment.
 It will also be uniquely handy for someone with a sprained wrist or repetitive strain injury